-It also extends to organisations which mainly engage in policy, advocacy or represent other organisations who carry out the above work.
+It also extends to organisations that mainly engage in policy, advocacy or represent other organisations who carry out the above work.

 The stream also covers employers who carry out the provision of disability services including the provision of personal care and domestic and lifestyle support to a person with a disability in a community and/or residential setting including respite centre and day services.